Late-Life Divorce and the Impact on Planning for Retirement

-The rate of divorce for couples over 50 has increased so much that it’s prompted a new buzzword: “gray divorce.”
+The rate of divorce for couples over age 50 has increased so much in recent years that it’s prompted a new buzzword: “gray divorce.”
 Why are seniors separating, and what are the ramifications of being single later in life?
+Learn more.

-Divorce rates in the U.S. have declined over the past 10 years, according to statistics from the CDC.
-However, the divorce rate for couples over 50 doubled between 1990 and 2009, reports Susan Brown, co-director of the National Center for Family & Marriage Research at Bowling Green State University, which is causing retirement financial frustrations for many.
+Divorce rates in the U.S. have declined in the past 10 years, according to statistics from the CDC.
+However, the divorce rate for couples over 50 doubled from 1990-2009, reports Susan Brown, co-director of the National Center for Family & Marriage Research at Bowling Green State University, which is causing retirement financial frustrations for many.
 Researchers are dubbing it the “gray divorce revolution,” but why is it happening?
 What kind of impact will the single life have on seniors, and how can we make sure our loved ones stay secure and happy through their golden years and assisted living accommodations, whether or not they are married?

 The Reasons Behind the Gray Divorce Trend

 In an article on Today.com, psychotherapist Dr. Robi Ludwig points out that divorce no longer has the social stigma that it used to.
 But beyond that, why are more senior couples deciding to separate?

 Couples split up for a wide range of reasons, of course, and many of those reasons remain the same for seniors who divorce, whether the problem is infidelity or simply drifting apart.
 In addition, life transitions such as retirement and empty nest syndrome have older adults thinking deeply about what they’ll be doing for the next 20 or 30 years, and this includes evaluating their relationships.